fstarr/DigFit/README.md

-Currently contains an FIR filter implementation based on [this blogpost](http://sestevenson.wordpress.com/implementation-of-fir-filtering-in-c-part-1/) as well as an IIR filter implementation.
+Currently contains an FIR filter implementation based on [this blogpost](http://sestevenson.wordpress.com/implementation-of-fir-filtering-in-c-part-1/) as well as an IIR filter implementation using floating point operations.

 File `main.c` contains code for a sample program demonstrating both FIR and IIR filter use.